About Us | Contact | Subscribe

 "1929 Film Short"

-"Rudy Vallee & His "Connecticut Yankees" are featured performing in this 1929 film clip.
+"Rudy Vallee & His "Connecticut Yankees" are featured performing a slow sentimental number in an excerpt from their 1929 film short "Radio Rhythm".

 *"You're Just Another Memory" was composed by Fred Coots, Lou Davis, and Ray Klages.